systemd-machine-id-setup — Initialize the machine ID in /etc/machine-id

 system, the D-Bus machine ID is copied and used to initialize the

-machine ID in /etc/machine-id
+machine ID in /etc/machine-id.

 If run inside a KVM virtual machine and a UUID is passed via

-option, this UUID is used to initialize
+the -uuid option, this UUID is used to initialize

 the machine ID instead of a randomly generated one.
 The caller